CroXY3D/CruXY-OLD/README.md

 # CruXY
 Crossed Gantry 3D Printer.
 Crux means cross.
 It's also the most difficult part of a mountain climbing route.
+Pronounced "Crooxy".

 CruXY is a fully enclosed 3D Quadrap printer with a crossed linear rail gantry design, direct drive extruder and a kinematically mounted bed that moves in Z with ball screws.